mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 date: "2022-04-15"
 ---

 This year, I decided to build my first ever homelab NAS server.
 It's a 32 TB storage server that I use to keep all of my home data.
-The total cost was $1,328, so it's price competitive with off-the shelf storage servers but with significantly more power.
+The server cost $531, and I bought $732 of disks, bringing the total cost to $1,263.
+It's similar in price to off-the shelf storage servers, but it offers significantly more power and customizability.

 In this post, I'll walk through how I chose the parts, what issues I ran into in the build, and my thoughts on the final build.